fredriksknese/Wireshark/README.md

 Copy files to to "C:\Users\XXX\AppData\Roaming\Wireshark\plugins\4.2"

-500k of packets takes around 2 mins to print
+500k of packets takes around 60 seconds to print